 The company focuses on helping small and medium companies’ employees achieve excellence with more than just a basic performance management product.
 With Zenefits, businesses can easily set and track goals, be it employee or company-wide goals.
 The software also supports powerful performance review tools, one-on-one meetings, and much more.

 Zenefits is an all-in-one HR product packed with different software solutions.
-Apart from performance appraisal software, Zenefits also offers time-off tracking, hiring and onboarding, business intelligence, and documentation management software.
+Apart from performance appraisal software, Zenefits also offers time-off tracking, business intelligence, documentation management, and hiring and onboarding software.

 Some of the many outstanding tools for staying up-to-date with employees’ performance include the option of customizing review forms and questions, private one-on-one meeting notes, and shared actions that make following up on meetings quite simple.